NTD3201/ARCH-8833-Sp25-Tran-Optimal-Modular-Construction-Post-Disaster-Housing/README.md

 ---

-_This project is part of the Spring 2025 ARCH_8833 coursework at Georgia Tech._
+_This project is part of the Spring 2025 ARCH_8833 coursework at Georgia Tech under the guidance of Dr. Patrick Kastner_